Fire is an essential part of the health of native bushland. Many plants and animals depend on fire for their long-term survival.

 After the planned burn is completed, pockets of unburnt vegetation will remain and provide habitat for fauna.
 The burnt area will provide for flora to re-sprout e.g. eucalypts and allow plants that require fire to re-seed e.g. banksias and hakeas.

-Whilst burnt areas may appear to be devoid of habitat for fauna, fuel reduction burns can create new habitat in the form of holes formed by burnt out tree stumps and enlargement of tree knots for animals like bats.
+Whilst burnt areas may appear to be devoid of habitat for fauna, fuel reduction burns can create new habitat.
+Burnt tree stumps, hollows and knots provide habitat for fauna including marsupials, reptiles, birds and bats.

 The area that has been burnt will be patrolled to minimise the risk of the fire flaring up again.
 It is best to avoid the area until patrolling of the area has ceased.